Skip to content

 Beyond the spiritual realm, Arafat Day also carries a powerful message of unity and social responsibility.
 It encourages Muslims to transcend cultural, ethnic, and national differences, embracing the notion that all are equal before God.
 This spirit of unity and togetherness is reflected in acts of charity, social service, and outreach efforts undertaken by Muslim communities worldwide.

-It is important to honour these dates if you have Muslim clients, friends or colleagues – if you never want to miss any important dates, you can sign up to our Middle East Hub were you will receive reminders 2 days prior any important dates and on the day.
-Not only this you will also have digital Greeting Cards ready to send.
-Otherwise we offer a variety of cards in our Shop.
+It is important to honour these dates if you have Muslim clients, friends or colleagues – if you never want to miss any important dates, you can get the 2025 Star-CaT Planner.
+It includes digital Greeting Cards ready to send to your clients, vendors and friends.

 As Muslims around the world commemorate this sacred day, they are reminded of the profound teachings of their faith and the importance of seeking forgiveness, not only from the Divine but also from one another.
 Arafat Day symbolises the collective human journey towards spiritual enlightenment, encouraging believers to embrace humility, forgiveness, and a commitment to building a more just, compassionate, and harmonious world.